SAP-samples/btp-msteams-extend-workflow/tutorial/Step2-Configure-Azure/README.md

 Before you continue, open this blog post [Get your Microsoft Azure settings ready](https://blogs.sap.com/2022/02/28/sap-ms-teams-7-get-your-microsoft-azure-settings-ready/)

-a) Create new app registration for the MS Teams extension application as below.
+6.1 Create new app registration for the MS Teams extension application as below.
 ![plot](./images/newappcreation.png)

-b) Update the Support account types to "Accounts in any organizational directory(Any Azure AD directory - Multitenant)
+6.2 Update the Support account types to "Accounts in any organizational directory(Any Azure AD directory - Multitenant)

-c) Update the Redirect URI.
+6.3 Update the Redirect URI.
 Select Web and update the URL as https://localhost for now.

-d) Note down the Application Client ID and Directory(Tenant ID) of the app registration.
+6.4 Note down the Application Client ID and Directory(Tenant ID) of the app registration.
 ![plot](./images/appregistrationdetails.png)

-e) Create new Client Secret and Value and note down the Client Secret Value
+6.5 Create new Client Secret and Value and note down the Client Secret Value
 ![plot](./images/clientsecret.png)

-f) Expose an API by clicking on Set in the sub-menu.
+6.6 Expose an API by clicking on Set in the sub-menu.
 Follow the instructions and explanations for how to form this Application ID URI from Blog Post - Steps 4,5,6, and 7.

 Your configuration should look like below
 ![plot](./images/exposeapi.png)
 Note: You will have to change the Application ID URI.

-g) Click on Authentication in the sub-menu and configure the Redirect URIs for app registration and update the tokens that you would like to be issued by the authorization endpoint as below.
+6.7 Click on Authentication in the sub-menu and configure the Redirect URIs for app registration and update the tokens that you would like to be issued by the authorization endpoint as below.
 Refer to Steps 8 and 9 from Blog Post.
 Your configuration should have 2 URLs configured as shown below
 ![plot](./images/authentication.png)

 You will also activate the Access tokens and ID tokens.

-h) Next will be to configure the Microsoft Graph API Permissions.
+6.8 Next will be to configure the Microsoft Graph API Permissions.
 Go through Steps 10 & 11 in the blog post for more details.

 Click on Add permission and select Microsoft Graph.
 ![plot](./images/addpermission.png)